 NAFCU attended all of NCUA's three listening sessions in Los Angeles on June 26, 2014, Chicago on July 10, 2014 and Alexandria, Va. on July 17, 2014.
-During each session NCUA Board Chairman Debbie Matz said the agency would reexamine the risk weights in its proposed risk-based capital rule.
+During each session NCUA Board Chairman Debbie Matz said the agency would reexamine the risk weights in its proposed risk-based capital rule (outlined below).
 Matz also said a second comment period for the proposal is unlikely and that the implementation period for any rule would be longer than 18 months.

 Listen to the full recordings of the NCUA listening sessions below.